williamBarnhart/gCent/README.md

   It's important to clear your workspace each time you change _run_na_params_ run NA_EQ_inverter; otherwise, it won't recognize the changes you made.

+  5. *Hacking into scripts and functions:*

+  Many of the utilities and sub-utilities of gCent should be fairly easy to follow if you know Matlab programming.
+There are many aspects of the core functionality that you can run independently or in parts to tune to your needs.

+  At the same time, this software is an amalgamation of many utilities, many of which were edited or updated on the fly to solve a particular earthquake problem.
+So the codes are not "clean" and there are aspects of the codes that no longer have any functionality.
+Don't be suprised if you find lines of code that go no where...

   ## 6. References and Citing
   ### 6.1 References from ReadMe